Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Practical Guidance for Deploying OSD

-\paragraph{Data requirements} ASD operates exclusively on \emph{geo\,-aggregated} data.
+OSD operates exclusively on \emph{geo\,-aggregated} data.
 The minimum inputs are:(i) a time series of weekly revenue $R_i^t$ and spend $S_i^t$ for each geo $i$ over a historical window (\,$\geq$~26 weeks is recommended for seasonality coverage), and (ii) static area\,-level covariates such as population, median income, and digital penetration rates.
 No user\,-level or personally identifiable information (PII) is required.